Wearing fishing gloves isn’t something that all anglers do but it is a practice that everyone should get into.

 These sizes do run a bit small so you should be careful to get the right fit.

 - Spandex and faux leather

 - UNISEX FINGER LESS UV GLOVES TESTED and VERIFIED by global scientific testing company, SGS GROUP, as...

-- BLOCKS BURN DAMAGE and helps protect hands from sunburn, sunspots and skin toughening and aging,...
+- BLOCKS SUNBURN DAMAGE and helps protect hands from, sunspots and skin toughening and aging, REDUCING...

-- SPANDEX (same as DuPont's Lycra) and AMARA faux leather give stretch so you hardly notice wearing...
+- Quick drying SPANDEX (same as DuPont's Lycra) and AMARA faux leather give stretch so you hardly...

 Trying to hold a thrashing fish in your hands is not only difficult, it is also dangerous.

 Anglers often report bites as well as scratches from fins and dorsal plates.
 The Rapala Marine gloves prevent this.

 The gloves are made from a combination of polyester and cotton.

 The cotton is what makes the gloves comfortable and easy to wear for long periods of time.
 The polyester lends durability, meaning the gloves are a lot more likely to stand up to wear and tear.